 Health Effects of Air Pollution

-Higher Risk of Hypertension in Women
+- Higher Risk of Hypertension in Women

 Research published in the Epidemiology journal indicated that women exposed to high levels of pollution have a higher risk of suffering from hypertension.
 Women who are exposed to fine PM and black carbon above 10 µg/m³ develop hypertension.
 Air pollution can also cause inflammation and oxidative stress.

-Affects Cardiovascular Health
+2. Affects Cardiovascular Health

-Asthma and CoPD
+3. Asthma and COPD

 Inhaling particulate matter irritates the tissues in the nasal cavity, which leads to cough and runny nose.
 When the fine particles travel down the airways into the lungs, it leads to infection.
 This can also lead to inflammation, thereby causing shortness of breath.
-People who suffer from asthma and or chronic obstructive pulmonary disease (CoPD) are at a higher risk.
+People who suffer from asthma and or chronic obstructive pulmonary disease (COPD) are at a higher risk.

 Air pollution is dangerous for pregnant women.
-Exposure to air pollution during pregnancy increases toxic chemicals in the blood and causes stress in the immune system.
+Exposure to air pollution during pregnancy increases toxic chemicals in the blood and causes stress on the immune system.
 This weakens the placenta that surrounds the fetus and leads to preterm birth.